JacknJo/ValloxPuppeteer/README.md

 # ValloxPuppeteer
 ## Scope
-This component is intended to be run on a raspberry pi or similiar, to interfear with the web-app of vallox in a headless manner.
+This component is intended to be run on a raspberry pi or similiar, to interfere with the web-app of vallox in a headless manner.
 The reaspberry then provides a webserver to control the webapp in a remote fashion.
+I use it to control my Vallox MV510 from the Loxone Miniserver without any additional hardware (except the raspberry of cause).

 ## Puppeteer
 This is a headless test-suite for webapps, that allows interfering with the dom and user elements, without actually clicking them.
-Due to this technology the solution presented here is extremely fittet to this exact version of the software.
-Any future update will most certainly break the module!
+Due to this technology the solution presented here is extremely fitted to this exact version of the software.
+Any future update to the webserver of the Vallox MV510 will most certainly break the module!

 ## Caveats
 Setting up the headless enviornment, loading and parsing the page on the reaspberry takes some time.
-The page is reloaded not each time for every request, but is cached for a certain time, to ensure consecutive requests are handled correctly and only the first one takes longer.
+The page is not reloaded each time for every request, but is cached for a certain time, to ensure consecutive requests are handled correctly and only the first one takes longer (5-10 seconds - ensure you have a large timeout setting on the requesting side).

 ## Setup
 The tool was developed with the latest version of nodejs.
 I honestly have no idea what the minimal supported version would be.
 Just download the latest nodejs from https://nodejs.org/en/download, extract it and add it's `/bin` folder to your `PATH`.